An introduction to higher Auslander-Reiten theory: -cluster-tilting subcategories

 is a left $d$-exact sequence in $\M$.
 Since the morphism $V\oplus M^d\to N$ is an epimorphism, the claim follows from \ref{d-ct_a2}.

 Now we show that statement \ref{it:iii} implies statement \ref{it:i}.
 By \ref{d-pullback_left_exact_d-sequence} the top row of the diagram is a left $d$-exact sequence.
 Hence, in view of \ref{d-ct_a2}, it is enough to show that $g'$ is an epimorphism.
-For this, let $V\to W$ be a morphism such that the solid diagram
+For this, let $V\to W$ be a morphism such that the composite $U^d\xto{g'}V\to W$ vanishes.
+Since the solid diagram

-commutes.
-By assumption, the dotted morphism $N\to W$ rendering the diagram commutative exists.
-Since $g$ is an epimorphism, the morphism $N\to W$ is the zero morphism.
-The claim follows.
+commutes and the inside square is part of a $d$-pushout diagram, the dotted morphism $N\to W$ rendering the diagram commutative exists.
+Since $g$ is an epimorphism, and the composite $M^d\to N\to W$ vanishes, the morphism $N\to W$ is the zero morphism.
+Therefore the morphism $V\to W$ is also zero and we conclude that $g'$ is an epimorphism.
 The fact that statement \ref{it:i} implies statement \ref{it:ii} can be shown using an argument similar to that used in the proof of \ref{d-pullback_left_exact_d-sequence}.
 We leave the details to the reader. \end{proof}